O-Deka-K/TakeAndHoldFramework/README.md

 # Take & Hold Framework
 A successor to DevynDaMonster's [TNH Tweaker](https://thunderstore.io/c/h3vr/p/devyndamonster/TakeAndHoldTweaker/), TNH Framework aims to act as a base for anyone who wants to implement custom content for [Hot Dogs, Horseshoes & Hand Grenades](https://store.steampowered.com/app/450540/Hot_Dogs_Horseshoes__Hand_Grenades/)'s Take & Hold gamemode.

-## Note
+## H3VR Build Version
-This is an Extended Beta Release (AKA perpetual beta) version.
-It is completely functional and maintains most of the functionality of the original TNH Tweaker.
-Starting with version 0.3.0, it will begin to have new features.
-As H3VR is constantly evolving, TNH Framework will evolve with it.
+This is for H3VR build 119, which is currently on Main branch (as of Dec 2025).
+It will NOT work on Experimental branch, as there are many incompatible changes.
+There will be a separate version of TNH Framework for Experimental branch (and later 1.0).

 ## What is this?
 This is a successor to TNH Tweaker.
-It originally started as an update to it, making it compatible with Institution and whatnot.
-It still is largely based upon TNH Tweaker, and I would like to massively thank Devyn for his work on it.
-I would've simply pushed this out as TNH Tweaker (updated) or whatever, but I have grander ambitions for the future that would ideally do with a rebrand, and for compatibility's sake, it's best if I rebrand now.
+It is forked from the original code, and has additions like Institution support and a new character selection UI.
+It also has a lot of bugfixes compared to TNH Tweaker.
+It's up to date with the latest changes in build 119.

-As Devyn is no longer working on H3VR mods, this is will be the most up-to-date version.
+As Devyn is no longer working on H3VR mods, this is will be more up-to-date than TNH Tweaker.

 ## I still have Take & Hold Tweaker installed, what should I do?
 Short version: Leave it installed.
 TNH Framework will handle everything for you.